rach2103/literate-octo-train/README.md

 This project focuses on advanced audio signal processing and machine learning for robust, automated classification of emotional states from speech.
 Utilizing datasets like RAVDESS, the objective is to develop a model demonstrating high emotion classification accuracy and practical real-world utility.
 This work aims to advance affective computing, thereby enhancing human-computer interaction through nuanced speech emotion decoding.

-installation of resampy lies in converting signals from one sampling rate to another while maintaining signal integrity.
+The installation of the resampy involves converting signals from one sampling rate to another while maintaining signal integrity.
 <img width="799" height="56" alt="image" src="https://github.com/user-attachments/assets/a87e7e64-eb34-48ff-8675-82587cf1c507" />